Beyond-jQuery/book/manuscript/ajax.md

 >A payload within a DELETE request message has no defined semantics; sending a payload body on a DELETE request might cause some existing implementations to reject the request.

 This means that the only safe way to specify parameters, apart from the resource to be acted upon, is to include them as query parameters in the request URI.
-Other than this exceptional case, DELETE requests are sent in the same manner as PUTS.
+Other than this exceptional case, DELETE requests are sent in the same manner as PUTs.
 And, like a PUT request, DELETE requests are idempotent.
 Remember that an idempotent request is one that behaves the same regardless of the number of times it is called.
-It would be quite surprising if multiple calls to delete the same resource resulted in, for example, removal of a different resource depending on the request index.
+It would be quite surprising if multiple calls to delete the same resource resulted in, for example, removal of a different resource.

 A request to remove a resource, using jQuery, looks like this:

 {title="send DELETE request to remove a user record - jQuery", lang=javascript}
 ~~~~~~~
-$.ajax({
-  method: 'DELETE',
-  url: '/user/1'
-});
+$.ajax('/user/1', {method: 'DELETE'});
 ~~~~~~~

-...and the same simple request, using `XMLHttpRequest`, can be achieved with only an extra line of code:
+...and the same simple request, using `XMLHttpRequest`, can be achieved with only two extra lines of code:

 {title="send DELETE request to remove a user record - web API - all browsers", lang=javascript}
 ~~~~~~~